abbreviatedman/spellbound/data/quotes.md

 378
 00:17:50,158 --> 00:17:51,954
-But just get it over with and kill me...
+But just get it over with and kill me…

 379
 00:17:54,149 --> 00:17:55,662